Zamorin: Revenue and trade

-The Zamorin of Calicut derived greater part of his revenues by taxing spice trade.Chakravarti, R., 2012.
-Merchants, Merchandise and Merchantmen: The Western Sea-board of India and the Indian Ocean (500–1500 CE).
-In Om Prakash (Ed.), History of Science, Philosophy and Culture in Indian Civilization, Vol. VIII (1), Centre for Studies in Civilization, Delhi: 59–116.
+The Zamorin of Calicut derived greater part of his revenues by taxing spice trade.
 Trade – both coastal and overseas – was dominated the Muslims, though Jews, Chettis from Coromandel Coast, and Vanias from Gujarat all traded in and from Calicut.
 The Muslim traders included natives (Mappilas and Marakkars) as well as Muslims from the Middle East.
 The foreigners dominated the lucrative Indian Ocean spice trade.

 The goods carried across the Arabian Sea included spices – pepper, ginger and cardamom – and trans-shipped textiles, and coconut products.
 The import into Calicut consisted of gold and copper, silver, horses (Kannur especially), silk, various aromatics, and other minor items.
 The Indian coastal trade network encompassed commodities such as coconuts, coir, pepper, cardamom, cinnamon and rice.
 Rice was a major import item into the kingdom of Calicut from Canara and Coromandel Coast.
 Low-value but high-volume trade in foodstuffs that passed through the Gulf of Mannar was also handled by the native Muslims from Malabar Coast.
 The local people were suppliers and consumers of goods in Kozhikde ports.

 The coins minted in Calicut included Panam (made of gold), Taram (made of silver) and Kasu (made of copper).
 The officer in-charge of the mint was called the "Goldsmith of Manavikraman".
 The royal mint was destroyed in 1766.